mortenson/twig-components/README.md

 # Example project

 An example project with some useful Twig Components is maintained at [twig-components-example](https://github.com/mortenson/twig-components-example).
+If you want to view a live demo of the example project, [click here](https://mortenson.coffee/twig-components-example/).

 The project was built using Yeoman, please check it out!